ResearchComputing/Documentation/Useful-Slurm-Commands.md

 maxvsize    | Maximum number of bytes written by all tasks in the job. ntasks      | Number of tasks in a job.

-For an example, lets print out a job's average job id, cpu time, max rss, and number of tasks.
+For an example, let's print out a job's average job id, cpu time, max rss, and number of tasks.
 We can do this by typing out the command:

 ```bash
 sstat --jobs=your_job-id --format=jobid,cputime,maxrss,ntasks